 People often suffer brain injury due to a traumatic blow in an accident such as a fall or car crash.
 However, medical malpractice can also lead to brain injury and resulting damage.
 If this has occurred to you or your loved one, you will need an attorney on your side who understands the nature of brain injuries and how they affect the lives of victims and their families.
 The lawyer should also know how to skillfully navigate Indiana’s complex medical malpractice laws.

-Kelley J. Johnson has more than 15 years of legal experience and an extensive background in handling medical malpractice litigation, including numerous cases which have involved patients who suffered brain injury.
+Kelley J. Johnson has nearly 20 years of legal experience and an extensive background in handling medical malpractice litigation, including numerous cases which have involved patients who suffered brain injury.
 If you believe that you or a loved one has suffered brain damage due to the negligence of a doctor or other medical professional in Indianapolis or surrounding areas, contact us today to discuss your case in a free consultation.

 How Can Medical Malpractice Cause Brain Damage?